 UMHB assumes no responsible for medical expenses incurred by students and strongly encourages all students to maintain individual medical insurance.
-Various health insurance applications are available for the student's convenience at the health center.
+Various health insurance applications are available for the student's convenience at the Student Health Center.
 It is up to the individual student/parent to choose which healthcare plan would best meet their needs.